 Kilograms and pounds are units of mass used in different measurement systems.
 The kilogram is a unit in the metric system, which is used by most countries around the world.
 The pound, on the other hand, is a unit in the imperial and US customary systems, predominantly used in the United States.
-Knowing how to convert between these two units is essential for various applications, from everyday cooking to international trade.
+Still, knowing how to convert between these two units is essential for various applications, from everyday cooking to international trade.
 So, let's get straight to the point: how much is 35 kg in lbs?

 Main Subheading